-For more information about General Registration: Psychology Board of Australia.
-You must be a registered psychologist to practise as a psychologist, and to use the title Psychologist.
+For more information about general registration, visit Psychology Board of Australia.
+You must be a Registered Psychologist to practise as a psychologist, and to use the title Psychologist.